This post may include affiliate links; see our disclosure policy.

 Chambord sounds fancy: and it is!
 It adds a nuanced, sophisticated berry flavor to everything it touches.
 We love it in the French Martini, and it’s at its best when combined with champagne.
 (In fact, it makes a much better Kir Royale than the standard creme de cassis.)

-You can drink Chambord straight up, or mix it into cocktails.
-Here are the top Chambord cocktails:
+You can drink Chambord straight or mix it into cocktails.
+Here are a few of the most popular Chambord recipes:

 Save this recipe!